1990–91 National Division 4 North

-The 1990–91 Courage National 4 North was the fourth full season of rugby union within the fourth tier of the English league system, currently known as National League 2 North, and counterpart to the Courage National 4 South (now National League 2 South).
+The 1990–91 National Division 4 North was the fourth full season of rugby union within the fourth tier of the English league system, currently known as National League 2 North, and counterpart to the National Division 4 South (now National League 2 South).
 It was the first season for the division using the name National 4 North, having been known as Area League North the previous year.
 The league champions were newly promoted Otley who comfortably achieved their second successive promotion, this time to the 1991–92 National Division 3, five points clear of runners up Lichfield.

 At the other end of the table, Birmingham & Solihull and Stoke-on-Trent and were the two sides to be relegated.
 For Birmingham & Solihull fans it was a familiar story, as previous incarnations of the club (Solihull and Birmingham) had already been relegated from the division.
 Both sides would drop to Midlands 1.